codalab/codalab-worksheets/README.md

 ### Displaying worksheets

-A worksheet contain an ordered list of *items*, which are either bundles, worksheets, text, and *directives* (so far, we've seen only the first three).
+A worksheet contains an ordered list of *items*, which are either bundles, worksheets, text, and *directives* (so far, we've seen only the first three).
 Directives tell the `cl print` command how to render bundle items.